-Fig 5.2.
-Scheme of the osmosis.
-Solvent molecules moved through the semipermeable membrane from a region of lower solute concentration to a region of higher solute concentration.
-This is an important phenomenon, since it is one factor controlling the flow of material in and out of living cells
+Fig. 5.2.
+The Scheme of the osmosis.
+Solvent molecules moved through the semipermeable membrane from a region of the lower solute concentration to a region of higher solute concentration.
+This is an important phenomenon, since it is one the factors controlling the flow of material in and out of living cells

-Osmosis plays a key role in biological processes such as absorption of nutrients, elimination of waste productsof metabolism, active transport of water.
+Osmosis plays a key role in such biological processes such as absorption of nutrients, elimination of metabolism waste productsof metabolism, active transportation of water.

 Normal osmotic pressure of blood plasma is 740-7780 kPa; osmotic homeostasis is maintained by useful work of kidneys, lungs and skin.
 Mainly electrolytes are responsible for high osmotic pressure of blood plasma and other biological fluids.
-Molecules of proteins not able to pass through cell membranes also contribute into osmotic pressure of blood plasma, but their oncotic pressure is rather low: 3-4 kPa.
+Molecules of proteins, which are not unable to pass through cell membranes, also contribute into osmotic pressure of blood plasma, but their oncotic pressure is rather low: (3-4 kPa).

-Most solutions which are used in medicine for intravenous injections are isotonic to blood plasma have the same osmotic pressure as blood.
-Their nousinjection into the blood vessel doesn't disturb osmotic homeostasis of a body.
+Most solutions which are used in medicine for intravenous injections are isotonic to blood plasma or have the same osmotic pressure as blood.
+Their the intravenous_injections_into the blood vessel does_no_2 t disturb osmotic homeostasis of a body.
 They are: